 I called the funeral home today to discuss caskets.
 Yeah.
 That sucked.
 As much as you think it sucked?
 It sucked.
 There are no other words for it.
 But I kept my composure.
-I spoke in the same tone I used with the Yakima dealer the other day as I priced the differences between the different models of hitch mounted bike racks.
+I spoke in the same tone I used with the Yakima dealer earlier today as I priced the differences between the different models of hitch mounted bike racks.
 It felt all wrong.
-ALL kinds of wrong.
-(I repeat myself a lot lately.)
+All kinds of wrong.

-Jeff and I had contemplated asking a family member who is particularly wonderful with his hands in the field of carpentry to consider building Lydia's casket.
-So I called the funeral home to find out what kind of regulations might be involved in using a non-funeral home purchased casket.
-She said there were none and went to get the proper dimensions so that it could fit inside the vault (What in Sam-hades is a vault?--and I don't even want to know because I'm just getting steps further into the process of burying my still living baby--but I already know.
-I get the picture) .
+Jeff and I had contemplated asking a family member—a particularly wonderful and gifted carpenter—to consider building Lydia's casket, so I called the funeral home to find out what kind of regulations might be involved in using a non-funeral home purchased casket.
+She said there were none and went to get the proper dimensions so that it could fit inside the vault.
+What in Sam-hades is a vault?--and I don't even want to know because I'm just getting steps further into the process of burying my still living baby—but I think I already know.
+I get the picture. .
 When she called me back she said there was one hiccup.
 The caskets they use all come with vaults.
 So if I want to use a separate casket, the vault we would have to use would be substantially more expensive than the casket/vault combo.
 Really???
 How does that make sense?

 "I wonder why it costs more for the same type of hard plastic if it comes without the casket?"
 I asked aloud--again as if I'm discussing the paint job on bike racks.

 Compassionately the woman answered, "I know it seems like it doesn't make any sense, but the vaults that are sold separately are made of concrete, not plastic like the ones that come with our caskets."